Medical Reviewer

 Kratom Addiction and Abuse

-Kratom addiction and abuse can have several detrimental effects on your overall health, including insomnia, weight loss, constipation, and psychological symptoms such as irritability and aggression.[9]
+Kratom addiction and abuse can have several detrimental effects on overall health, including insomnia, weight loss, constipation, and psychological symptoms such as irritability and aggression.[10]
 Additionally, abrupt cessation of kratom use can lead to withdrawal symptoms, including anxiety, depression, muscle aches, and cravings, further perpetuating the cycle of dependence.

 Despite these risks, kratom remains largely unregulated in the US, contributing to its accessibility and widespread use.
 The lack of oversight has also led to concerns about the purity and potency of kratom products, increasing the risk of adverse effects and overdose.